Getting started: Pub/Sub in Ruby

 channel.presence.enter("I'm here!")

 You can retrieve previously sent messages using the history feature.
 Ably stores all messages for 2 minutes by default in the event a client experiences network connectivity issues.
-This can be extended for longer if required.
+You can extend the storage period of messages if required.

 If more than 2 minutes has passed since you published a regular message (excluding the presence events), then publish some more before trying out history.
 You can use the Pub/Sub SDK, Ably CLI or the dev console to do this.